dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

 In the sample app, `ReadinessPublisher` is an <xref:Microsoft.Extensions.Diagnostics.HealthChecks.IHealthCheckPublisher> implementation.
 The health check status is logged for each check at a log level of:

-* Information (<xref:Microsoft.Extensions.Logging.LoggerExtensions.LogInformation*>) if the health checks status is <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus.Healthy>.
+* Information (<xref:Microsoft.Extensions.Logging.LoggerExtensions.LogInformation%2A>) if the health checks status is <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus.Healthy>.
-* Error (<xref:Microsoft.Extensions.Logging.LoggerExtensions.LogError*>) if the status is either <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus.Degraded> or <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus.Unhealthy>.
+* Error (<xref:Microsoft.Extensions.Logging.LoggerExtensions.LogError%2A>) if the status is either <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus.Degraded> or <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus.Unhealthy>.

 [!code-csharp[](health-checks/samples/5.x/HealthChecksSample/ReadinessPublisher.cs?name=snippet_ReadinessPublisher&highlight=18-27)]